temecom/temecom.github.io/_posts/2019-01-31-decision-making.md

        - Benfits & Risks
      - Recommendations
        - My recommendation is...
- - Present your proposal in a formal (meeting with an agenda to the team and management if appropriate
+ - Present your proposal to the team and management, if appropriate, in a brief (1hr or less) formal meeting with an agenda
    - Presentation
+     - Include links to your document so that team members are prepared and can reference it later
-   - Discussion
+   - Questions and Discussion
+     - Ask the audience to kindly hold their questions for this dedicated agenda item
    - Decision
+      - If you have presented a strong, substantiated argument and there are no major objections the meeting should result in team concensous and management blessing
+      - If not or there are unresolved questions try to get partial concensous and defer any remaining items to a short follow up meeting
+   - Documentation
+     - Important!!!

-Other smaller decisions are made on a daily basis by individuals on the team and they just need some consitent guiding principles.
+Other smaller decisions are often made on a daily basis by individuals on the team and they just need some consistent guiding principles.

-Examples of this include Coding Style, Naming Conventions, Source Code Commit Comments.
+Examples of this include coding style, naming conventions or source code commit comments.

 It is important to establish and document these pricipals in the form of 'Development Guidlines' readily accesible on you team wiki.